shirelmr/shirelmr.github.io/index.md

 By building these shared tools, I helped reduce manual work and improve efficiency and reliability throughout the entire Azure SDK ecosystem.

-You can check out the repositorie where these tools were implemented:
+You can check out the repository where these tools were implemented:

 <a href= "https://github.com/Azure/azure-sdk-tools" target="_blank">🔗 azure-sdk-tools repo</a>